Request For Information (RFI) Process in Construction

 An efficient Requests For Information (RFI) process enables to answer the questions rapidly.
 Issues and problems can be solved quickly with a well-managed RFI process.
 On the other hand, delayed and unanswered RFIs may damage the relationship between the client and the contractor.

 Writing efficient and explanatory Requests For Information (RFI) helps to save time, reduces costs and improves quality in the construction projects.
-By the help of softwares, it is easy to manage your project’s Requests For Informations (RFI’s).
+By the help of software, it is easy to manage your project’s Requests For Informations (RFI’s).